near/NEPs/specs/Proposals/0040-split-states.md

 ```rust
 split_state_changes(shard_id: ShardId, state_changes: &Vec<RawStateChangesWithTrieKey>) -> HashMap<ShardId, Vec<RawStateChangesWithTrieKey>>
 ```
-splits state changes to be made to a current shard to changes that should be applid to the new shards
+splits state changes to be made to a current shard to changes that should be applid to the new shards.
+Note that this function call can take a long time.
+To avoid blocking the client actor from processing and producing blocks for the current epoch, it should be called from a separate thread.
+Unfortunately, as of now, catching up states and catching up blocks are both run in client actor.
+They should be moved to a separate actor.
+However, that can be a separate project, although this NEP will depend on that project.
+In fact, the issue has already been discussed in [#3201](https://github.com/near/nearcore/issues/3201).

 ### `apply_chunks`
 `apply_chunks` will be modified so that states of the new shards will be updated when processing chunks.